Juan R. Luciano

 Juan R. Luciano (born c.
 1962) is a US-based Argentine businessman.
 He serves as the chairman and chief executive officer of Archer Daniels Midland.

 Early life

 Luciano was born circa 1962 in Argentina.
-He grew up on a farm in Ramallo, Buenos Aires.
+He grew up on a farm in San Nicolas, Buenos Aires.
 He graduated from the Instituto Tecnológico de Buenos Aires, where he earned a bachelor's in industrial engineering.

 Career

 Luciano worked for Dow Chemical for 25 years.